Makepad Project Packaging Guide

 1cargo packager --release

-if you already configure your Cargo.toml file as described above, you can run the packaging command:
+If you have already configured your Cargo.toml file as described above, you can run the packaging command:

 1cargo packager --release --formats nsis

-if you already configure your Cargo.toml file as described above, you can run the packaging command:
+If you have already configured your Cargo.toml file as described above, you can run the packaging command:

 1cargo packager --release